Andelcrag Althing and Annual Spring Archery Silliness

-Food: Lunch is available for purchase during the event.
+Food: Join our potluck lunch—see below for the “Food on Sticks” Challenge!
 Our day ends with a dinner feast, see below.
 Tickets are $10 each.

 Alcohol: Alcohol is allowed during dinner only.
-Modern containers are to be covered, please.
+Cover modern containers, please.

 Event Steward: Soffeke Stoterogghen (Amy Urick), 616-644-5715

 New to the Society for Creative Anachronism?
 All are welcome, whether just curious or seriously interested!
 This is not a Renaissance Faire strictly for entertainment, but living history that anyone can join.
 Costume is optional for first time attendees, although an attempt at pre-17th century clothing is appreciated.
 Click here to learn more about the SCA.
 Contact the Event Steward with questions.
-SCA, Inc. and Canton of Dun Traigh is not related in any way to Monty Python or The Holy Grail, but this event plays heavily on those themes!
+SCA Inc., Barony of Andelcrag and Hamlet of Dun Traigh are not related in any way to Monty Python or The Holy Grail, but this event plays heavily on those themes just for fun!

 The knowledge, construction, and safe use of pre-17th century style equipment are the goals of SCA archery.
 Some modern equipment is permitted provided it meets our standards.
 Bring what you have, but be prepared for SCA marshals to inspect and perhaps prohibit use of your bow or arrows during our event.
 Ask to borrow—there is loaner equipment available and many members are willing to share what they have!